Alabama Pitts: Career

-Personal life
+Personal life and demise

+After his military career, Pitts relocated to New York City, where he married in 1928.
 Pitts divorced his first wife on April 14, 1937.
 He married his second wife on December 13, 1937, in Valdese, and they had a daughter together in January 1939.
 A character in the 1933 film The Billion Dollar Scandal was based on Pitts.
 Lawes sold Pitts's story to Warner Brothers by August 1935, and the film Over the Wall was released in April 1938 inspired by his life.

-Death

 On June 7, 1941, Pitts was fatally stabbed in a tavern in Valdese when he tried to cut in to dance with a woman with whom another man was dancing.
 Newspaper writers stated Pitts was "quite drunk" at the time.

 His funeral service was attended by approximately 5,000 people the next day in Valdese.
 A 24-year-old man was convicted of manslaughter in Pitts's death, and was sentenced to 10 to 15 years in prison on December 9, 1941.
 The man later received a pardon by North Carolina governor J. Melville Broughton, who believed the act was justified as self-defense, since he claimed Pitts had been aggressive and threatening towards the couple.